 Of course, Portland isn’t the only city with an abundance of city trails.
 Eugene’s extensive urban trail network consists of 187 miles of on-street bicycle lanes, 71 miles of signed bikeways, and five shared bicycle-and-pedestrian bridges that span the Willamette River.
 Salem’s Riverfront Park offers a few beautiful, activity-filled miles of riding.
 And Bend and Sisters have urban bike trails that pop in and out of the light-filled woods.

 If you have a specific city-centered hobby or interest — like, oh, say, beer — odds are that someone in every city has started a bike tour based on it, like Cycle Pub in Bend and BrewCycle in Portland.
-And if your hobby is something as simple as being naked (no judgment here!), Portland’s famous World Naked Bike Ride (temporarily suspended during COVID-19) is one of the best places to practice it.
+And if your hobby is something as simple as being naked (no judgment here!), Portland’s famous World Naked Bike Ride (stay posted for 2022 date) is one of the best places to practice it.

 Anywhere there are trails, you can find mountain bikers — but their main hub is Oakridge, nestled in the lush, green Willamette National Forest.
 Check in at Oregon Adventures shuttle service or Oakridge Bike Shop to take your pick of single-track alpine downhill or breathtakingly beautiful, mellow, creekside cruises.
 Afterward, stop for a cask-conditioned ale at 3 Legged Crane Pub and Brewhouse to boast of your exploits.
 Or come to Oakridge’s Mountain Bike Oregon each July, considered one of the nation’s top mountain-bike events.